ReactiveX/RxSwift/Documentation/Units.md

 results
     .map { "\($0.count)" }
-    .drive(resultCount.rx.text)               // If there is a `drive` method available instead of `bindTo`, .addDisposableTo(disposeBag)              // that means that the compiler has proven that all properties
+    .drive(resultCount.rx.text)               // If there is a `drive` method available instead of `bindTo`, .disposed(by: disposeBag)              // that means that the compiler has proven that all properties
                                               // are satisfied.
 results
     .drive(resultsTableView.rx.items(cellIdentifier: "Cell")) { (_, result, cell) in
         cell.textLabel?.text = "\(result)"
     }
-    .addDisposableTo(disposeBag)
+    .disposed(by: disposeBag)
 ```

 So what is happening here?